Upskilling the workforce to deliver an accelerated energy transition?

 Wood is a participant to the United Nations Global Compact and supports the Ten Principles of the United Nations Global Compact on human rights, labour, environment and anti-corruption.
 In addition, we aim to demonstrate our contribution to the UN Sustainable Development Goals (SDGs), through pledges we make, the services we provide and how we choose to deliver our solutions.

-Wood supports the principles of the TCFD disclosures through disclosures in our Annual Report and Accounts, Sustainability Report and voluntary CDP Climate Change reporting.
+Wood supports the principles of the TCFD disclosures through disclosures in our Annual Report and Accounts, Sustainability Review and voluntary CDP Climate Change reporting.
 The below index is intended to guide our stakeholders to where we disclose information against each of the recommendations, where this is held in the public domain.